 23) Cottage Cheese And Fruit

-Cottage cheese is a high-protein breakfast that takes almost no time.
-For added sweetness and juiciness, pair it with peaches, berries, or pineapple.
-If you like savory, mix in sliced tomatoes, pepper, and olive oil.
-Pick small-curd or large-curd according to the texture you prefer.
+For extra sweetness and juiciness, you can pair these with peaches, berries, or pineapple.
+If you want something more savory, try mixing in some sliced tomatoes, pepper, and olive oil.
+Choose small-curd or large-curd based on the texture you want.

 24) Chia Pudding